<i>Pelargonium</i>, geranium: planting and growing

 Pelargonium Cassiopeia

-This geranium combines qualities of the ivy geranium and the zonal geranium.
-It forms a compact mound with beautiful umbels of deep-red flowers.
-A champion in every category for balconies!
+This geranium combines qualities of ivy geranium and zonal geranium.
+Forms a compact mound with beautiful umbels of deep red flowers.
+A top performer for balconies!

 • Flowering time June to November